Thesis

 Submission and Printing of the Thesis

-By the deadline (see Studies – Academic Year and Teaching Schedule), you must upload your thesis in PDF format to the Study Information System (SIS) and submit a printed, bound copy to the designated office (e.g., Dean’s Office, Department Secretariat).
+By the deadline (see Studies – Organization of the Academic Year), you must upload your thesis in PDF format to the Study Information System (SIS) and submit a printed, bound copy to the designated office (e.g., Dean’s Office, Department Secretariat).
 Upload the final PDF version to SIS before printing and binding.

 Bound Copy Contents (in order)